ashispnayak/Traahi/README.md

 - See all the TraahiSevaks near you.

 # How Traahi works?
-----> User Clicks on the emergency widget icon.
+----> User Clicks on the emergency widget icon. <br>
-----> Notification to all the TraahiSevaks within 10km range from the victim and text messages to all the contacts will be sent through our server.
+----> Notification to all the TraahiSevaks within 10km range from the victim and text messages to all the contacts will be sent through our server.  <br>
-----> TraahiSevaks and the contacts gets the realtime location of the victim.
+----> TraahiSevaks and the contacts gets the realtime location of the victim. <br>
-----> They go to the location save the victim and become a hero!
+----> They go to the location save the victim and become a hero!  <br>
-----> The eye witness can report the incident through images via TraahiNews which will then be forwarded to the Authorites or Media.
+----> The eye witness can report the incident through images via TraahiNews which will then be forwarded to the Authorites or Media. <br>

 This may not save all the people but will surely create a difference :)